usgs/wdfn-blog/README.md

 ```

 # Local development without using Docker
-To test without docker, you must have Hugo and node.js installed.
+To test without docker, you must have Hugo, Go, and node.js installed.
 You should install the latest HUGO and the latest LTS for node,
 although for node any version > 8.x.x should work.
 Then, from the terminal you can run:

 ```bash